 Here is your chance to tick some boxes and check out what it really takes to travel with a sustainable mindset.

-- The withdrawal limit is hardly ever displayed.
-If there is a bank clerk or security guard in the vicinity of the ATM they may know what the withdrawal limit is.
+• The withdrawal limit is hardly ever displayed.
+If there is a bank clerk or security guard in the vicinity of the ATM, they may know the withdrawal limit.
 So, ask them.

-- Otherwise, it’s trial and error: Start with the amount you want to withdraw (the ATM will not give you cash if you’re above the limit) and work your way backwards.
-If it’s too low CANCEL the withdrawal and try a different bank’s ATM.
+• Otherwise, it’s trial and error: Start with the amount you want to withdraw (the ATM will not give you cash if you’re above the limit) and work your way backwards.
+If it’s too low, cancel the withdrawal and try using a different bank’s ATM.

 Any safety tips?

-First and foremost, ask yourself how much you would be prepared to lose in the event someone stole your cash.
+First and foremost, ask yourself how much you would be prepared to lose if someone stole your cash.
 Only withdraw that amount each time you go to an ATM.

-Preferably, withdraw your cash from ATMs inside banks (during opening hours) as you have more control over who looks over your shoulders, they have security cameras and if the ATM keeps your card you can walk straight into the branch (fortunately, this never happened to us but you never know).
+Preferably, withdraw your cash from ATMs inside banks (during opening hours), as you have more control over who looks over your shoulder.
+They have security cameras, and if the ATM keeps your card, you can walk straight into the branch (fortunately, this never happened to us, but you never know).
 Always put the cash away before you leave the bank.
-Choose a time to withdraw when you know you can go straight to your accommodation afterwards.
+Choose a time to withdraw when you know you can return to your accommodation.

-Pick an ATM that is in a spot it can’t easily be tampered with.
-Airports and shopping centres usually have security cameras all over (and way too many people going through for tempering attempts to go unnoticed).
-Always check your surroundings (including when walking from the ATM to your accommodation), hide your PIN when you enter it and don’t put your card into an ATM that looks suspicious.
+Pick an ATM where it can’t easily be tampered with.
+Airports and shopping centres usually have security cameras everywhere (and way too many people go through for tempering attempts to go unnoticed).
+Always check your surroundings (including when walking from the ATM to your accommodation), hide your PIN when you enter it, and don’t put your card into an ATM that looks suspicious.

-Want to see more tips like this to make your travel budget stretch further?
+Want more tips like this to stretch your travel budget further?
 Follow our handy guides below.

 What do we do?

-We tend to withdraw no more than (the equivalent of) USD400 at any one time.
-This means we are prepared to lose USD200 per person in the event someone stole all our cash.
+We tend to withdraw no more than (the equivalent of) USD400 at any time.
+We are prepared to lose USD200 per person if someone steals all our cash.

 Foreign Pensions